Roman Catholic Diocese of Albany: 1800 to 1850

-In 1817, Irish immigrants began moving to the region to build the Erie Canal.
+In 1817, Irish immigrants began moving to the Albany area to build the Erie Canal.
 The industry that grew around the canal terminus in Albany attracted even more immigrants.
-Catholic immigrants began settling in the Capital District and the Mohawk Valley, establishing churches in these areas.
-Irish immigration increased in the later 1840s due to the Great Famine in Ireland.
+Catholic immigrants began settling in the Capital District and the Mohawk Valley, establishing churches in these areas.The first parish in Troy was St. Peter's, erected there in 1824 to serve Irish Catholics.

+Irish immigration to the Albany region increased in the later 1840s due to the Great Famine in Ireland.In 1839, St Peter's Parish opened in Saratoga Springs to serve Irish and Italian immigrants, the first parish in that community.

 In 1847, Pope Pius IX erected the Diocese of Albany, taking its territory from the Diocese of New York.
 He named Coadjutor Bishop John McCloskey from New York as the first bishop of Albany, designating St. Mary's Church in Albany as his pro-cathedral.
-At that time, the diocese covered 30000 sqmi, with a population of 60,000 Catholics.
-The new diocese was served by 25 churches, 34 priests, two orphanages and two free schools.
+At that time, the new diocese covered 30000 sqmi over eastern and central New York, with a population of 60,000 Catholics.
+It contained 25 churches served by 34 priests, along with two orphanages and two free schools.

+Due to the efforts of Reverend Peter Havermans, Troy Hospital opened in Troy in 1848.
+It later became St. Mary's Hospital and is today Samaritan Hospital.
+Saint John the Evangelist Parish was erected in Rensselaer in 1851, the first parish there.